smartcontractkit/ea-framework-js/docs/creating-a-new-v3-ea.md

   CustomSettings: typeof customSettings
   // Expected data provider request and response structures.
 Options for REST and Websocket
   Provider: {
-    RequestBody: RequestBody // Used for REST transports
+    RequestBody: RequestBody // Used for HTTP transports
-    ResponseBody: ResponseSchema // Used for REST transports
+    ResponseBody: ResponseSchema // Used for HTTP transports
     WsMessage: ProviderMessage // Used for Websocket transports }
 }